Datanius/CodeAnalyzer/README.md

 # CodeAnalyzer

-This project lists all classes from a given path and shows all methods (with parameters) for the class.
+This project lists all classes from a given path and shows all methods (with parameters) for each class.

 ## Usage
 ```